 How to generate a customs document

-As part of the booking process, you will need to provide the following information.
+As part of the booking process, you will need to provide the following information for your customs forms.
 This will then be used to generate a pro-forma or commercial invoice (depending on the type of items you are sending).

 1. Sender details

 You will need to provide your full name, address and telephone number so we can get in touch with you should there be an issue with your shipment.

 In addition, please give the recipient’s name, address, email address and telephone number.